johurul-haque/a-6/NOTES.md

 1. **Registration and Login:**
     - Users must register and log in to access the dashboard.
-    - Use JWT (JSON Web Tokens) for secure authentication.
+    - JWT (JSON Web Tokens) for secure authentication.
     - Roles:
         - `user` - Can only create and modify the products they have added to the inventory.
 Which includes:
             - Adding new eyeglass to the inventory.